walterhiggins/WMPJS/book-outline.md

     walterh        52
     sean_higgins   103

 You should be surprised by the results.
 In any leaderboard based on player experience, the *most* experienced players - that is, the players with the highest experience number - should be placed first ahead of lesser experienced players.
-However , our *byExp()* function sorts in ascending order; that is, from lowest to highest so the *sorted* leaderboard will list least-experienced players first.
+However , our *byExp()* function sorts in ascending order; that is, from lowest to highest so the *players* array will list least-experienced players first.
 That's not what we want for a leaderboard.

 ### Reversing Arrays

 You can easily reverse an array by calling the *reverse()* method...

-    js sorted.reverse()
+    js players.reverse()

 The reverse() method reverses an array in place.
 The first array element becomes the last and the last becomes the first.
 This is exactly what we want for a leaderboard where the highest score - that is; the larger numeric value - should be in the first position in the array.